 Sensitivity assessment.
-An increase in suspended sediment could result in scour due to wave action and tidal flow.
-Overall, resistance is assessed as 'Medium', mainly due to the scour effect as the sediment is removed.
-Resilience is 'High' and sensitivity is 'Low'.
+An increase in suspended sediment could result in an increase in scour due to wave action and tidal flow and potentially clog the filtration apparatus of suspension-feeders.
+Therefore, resistance is assessed as 'Medium', to indicate the potential for some mortality due to the scour effect as the sediment is removed.
+Resilience is assessed as 'High' and sensitivity as 'Low'.

-Smothering and siltation Medium rate changes (light)
+Smothering and siltation Medium

+rate changes (light)

-This biotope occurs under overhangs and at the entrance to caves and the majority of the examples of this biotope are therefore unlikely to be affected by an increase in sediment deposition.
-This being said, where the biotope does occur on the shallow or flat lower surfaces at cave entrances or are adjacent on the surface, mortality could occur, depending on the level and rate of removal of the sediment.
+This biotope occurs under overhangs and at the entrance to caves and the majority of the examples of this biotope are, therefore, unlikely to be affected by an increase in sediment deposition.
+This being said, where the biotope does occur on the shallow or flat, lower, surfaces at cave entrances or are adjacent on the surface, mortality could occur, depending on the level and rate of removal of the sediment.